DataDog/hiring-engineers/answers.md

  2. [No data Email](https://imgur.com/a/1YSuASb)

 ### Scheduling Downtime
-I then scheduled the downtime from 7pm to 9am daily on Monday to Friday and then one that silences it on the weekend by clicking the schedule downtime button near the top.
+I scheduled the downtime from 7pm to 9am daily on Monday to Friday and then one that silences it on the weekend by clicking the schedule downtime button near the top.
 You can also go to setup down time by the following link: [Datadog Downtime](https://app.datadoghq.eu/monitors#/downtime)

 [MonitoringDowntimeWeekday](https://imgur.com/tHivZmn)
 I had an issue with setting the downtime to midnight on a Sunday, it gave an error that wouldn't let me change the time to midnight  [Midnight Error](https://imgur.com/2KCD8Dy)

- So, I just changed it to after the current time and let it run for Saturday and Sunday [MonitoringDowntimeWeekend](https://imgur.com/jyykAA4)
+I just changed it to after the current time and let it run for Saturday and Sunday [MonitoringDowntimeWeekend](https://imgur.com/jyykAA4)

-On Monday I was able to change it back to midnight.
+On Monday, I was able to change it back to midnight:
 [Bug_fixed](https://imgur.com/a/1UVYfcj) There must be an error that won't let you change the  time to set an alert before the current time.

 ### Downtime Emails